 - The power indicator of your PS4 will pulsate in a white color until completely turning off; after the indicator light is gone, it is safe to unplug your AC power cord.

-Now, after you have learnt the proper way to turn off the PS4, you have to learn why the PS4 fails to turn off and how to fix that.
+Now, after you have learned the proper way to turn off the PS4, you have to learn why the PS4 fails to turn off and how to fix that.

-There are several reasons for why the PS4 won’t turn off.
+There are several reasons why the PS4 won’t turn off normally.
 Most of these reasons are software-related issues and they’re easy to fix.
 Sometimes it’s something related to the hard drive that needs repairing.
-In some very rare case it’s the CPU that’s failing and must be replaced.
+In some very rare cases, it’s the CPU that’s failing and must be replaced.

 1. Rebuilding the PS4 Database

 It is often recommended that you should rebuild the PS4 database every month.
 But obviously, this is not something every other person can do efficiently.

 So, you should always do a PS4 database rebuilding whenever: